Info

 Road Closures

-Motorists in the city of Phoenix and surrounding area may experience several marathon course-related street closures on Saturday, December 13, 2025.
+Motorists in the city of Phoenix and surrounding area may experience several marathon course-related street closures on Saturday, December 12, 2026.
 Expect traffic to be slow in and around areas impacted by the race course.
+Minimum traffic impacts should also be expected on Friday, December 11, 2026, in the evening for the 5K.

 Start & Finish Areas